 General disorders: uncommon: asthenia, fatigue, malaise; rare: body temperature increased, peripheral edema.

-1 Hypocalcemia and/or hypokalemia may be associated with hypomagnesemia (see section "Administration details").
+- 1 Hypocalcemia and/or hypokalemia may be associated with hypomagnesemia (see section "Administration details"). - 2 Muscle spasm as a result of disturbance of the electrolyte balance.

 Reporting of suspected adverse reactions.